MODFLOW-USGS/modflow6/DEVELOPER.md

 Meson is the recommended build tool for MODFLOW 6.
 [Meson](https://mesonbuild.com/Getting-meson.html) must be installed and on your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 Creating and activating the Conda environment `environment.yml` should be sufficient for this.

-Meson build configuration files are provided for MODFLOW 6 as well as `zbud6` and `mf5to6` utility programs:
+Meson build configuration files are provided for MODFLOW 6, for the ZONEBUDGET and MODFLOW 2005 to 6 converter utility programs, and for Fortran unit tests (see [Testing](#testing) section below).

 - `meson.build`
 - `utils/zonebudget/meson.build`
 - `utils/mf5to6/meson.build`
+- `autotest/meson.build`

 To build MODFLOW 6, first configure the build directory.
 By default Meson uses compiler flags for a release build.
 To create a debug build, add `-Doptimization=0` to the following `setup` command.